1 in 1000 children

 When is the best time to start therapy?

-Treatment does not have to be started immediately after birth.
-Ideally, gypsum therapy should be started within 7-14 days after birth.
-If early treatment is missed, therapy can still be started at a later time.
+Treatment does not need to be started immediately after birth.
+Ideally, plaster therapy should be started within 7-14 days after birth.
+If an early start of treatment was missed, therapy can still be started at a later date.

 How are club feet treated?

-The first part of the treatment is the so-called plaster reduction therapy.
-The feet are gently manipulated every week and brought step by step towards normal position.
-Weekly plaster changes are necessary for this.
+The first part of the treatment is the so-called plaster redression therapy.
+The feet are gently manipulated every week and brought step by step towards their normal position.
+This requires weekly cast changes.

-The international gold standard in clubfoot treatment is the Ponseti method.
-The correction of the malposition is achieved through manipulation and weekly new plastering.
-Most cases of congenital clubfoot in young children can be corrected with this procedure within 5-7 weeks.
-In about 80% of the cases, a small outpatient procedure is necessary after the redressive treatment to lengthen the Achilles tendon.
-A plaster of Paris is then put on for a further 3 weeks in order to bring the Achilles tendon into a corrected position for healing.
+The international gold standard in the treatment of club feet is the Ponseti method.
+The misalignment is corrected through manipulation and weekly replacement of the casts.
+Most cases of congenital club feet in young children can be corrected within 5-7 weeks with this procedure.
+In about 80% of cases, a small outpatient procedure is necessary after redressal treatment to lengthen the Achilles tendon.
+A cast is then applied for another 3 weeks to allow the Achilles tendon to heal in the corrected position.

-Since the clubfoot can reappear after the correction in the course of further growth, this must be prevented by the so-called retention therapy.
+Since the clubfoot can recur even after correction as the condition continues to grow, this must be prevented by so-called retention therapy.
 So-called foot abduction splints are usually used for this.
-These are used for both one-sided and double-sided clubfoot.
-The rails consist of shoes which are attached to an adjustable rail by a mechanism.
-This keeps the feet in an optimal position.
-Initially, the splints are worn for 23 hours a day in the first 3 months.
+These are used for both unilateral and bilateral clubfoot.
+The rails consist of shoes which are attached to an adjustable rail via a mechanism.
+This keeps the feet in the optimal position.
+Initially, the splints are worn for 23 hours a day for the first 3 months.
 During this time, the splints should only be removed for personal hygiene.
-After that, the splint should only be worn at night until you are 4 years old.
+After that, the splint should only be worn at night until the child reaches the age of 4.
 The majority of children tolerate this approach very well.
-Carrying the splint does not hinder the child's development in terms of sitting, crawling, and running.
+Wearing the splint does not hinder the child's development in terms of sitting, crawling and walking.